dayanruben/kotlinx.fuzz/kotlinx.serialization/Bug report.md

 Empty primitive arrays are not present in any way in the encoded string.
 Documentation does not specify behaviour in that case.

-THe same exception can be achieved with `null` value fields, but that behaviour is documented.
+The same exception can be achieved with `null` value fields, but that behaviour is documented.

 ```kotlin
 @OptIn(ExperimentalSerializationApi::class)